 He had his shades on, but from the way his brows drew together, I knew he was scowling.
 “What?”

 I raised my voice over the roar.
 “Subtle!”

 He turned a little and made a slashing gesture, and the engines around us cut off one after another.
 As they died, he faced me.
 “I’m not trying to be subtle.”

 No shit, Sherlock.
 I eyed the other bikers.
 “They can’t come in.”

 “I know,” he said.
 “But they’re going to sit their happy asses out here while we talk with management and look mean.”

 He strolled over to a large black man wearing a sleeveless leather vest.
-The man flipped up the visor of his helmet, and I recognized Rob, the man who’d given Jakob his still-healing shiner from the other night.
-The men exchanged words for a few minutes.
+The man flipped up the visor of his helmet, and I recognized Rob, the same man who’d given Jakob his still-healing shiner from the other night.
+The two of them exchanged words for a few minutes.
 There didn’t seem to be any lingering resentment between them as they talked.
-Rob nodded, and Jakob came prowling back to me, his long legs eating up the pavement.
+Rob nodded one last time, and Jakob came prowling back to me, his long legs eating up the pavement.

 “Let’s get this over with,” he said.